-Cebu City is the second largest commercial centre of the Philippines and also the unofficial capital of the south.
+Cebu City is the second-largest commercial centre of the Philippines and also the unofficial capital of the south.
 It has a population of nearly a million people.
 Boasting a busy international airport and the largest port in the Philippines, it has extensive air and sea connections to all the Visayan islands.
-The island itself is long and narrow, densely populated and now as a result of illegal logging, almost completely deforested.
-A few smaller islands lie around Cebu including Mactan Island (connected to Cebu by a bridge) where the airport is located, Pandanon Island, famous for its sandbar and white sand beaches and Oslob Island where Whale Sharks can be seen.
+The island itself is long and narrow, very densely populated and now as a result of illegal logging, almost completely deforested.
+A few smaller islands lie around Cebu including Mactan Island (connected to Cebu by a bridge) where the airport is located, Pandanon Island, famous for its sandbar and white sand beaches and Oslob Island where you can see Whale Sharks.

 Cebu City has a number of industrial zones which produce electronic goods and textiles.
 Most of the main attractions for the visitor are located in the old districts, which are close to the port and within walking distance.